nus-cs2103-AY2425S1/ip/docs/README.md

 ## Set Up
 Setting up Gopher is easier than you think!
 Just follow these simple steps and you are ready to go!
-1. Settle Dependencies: Ensure that Java 17 or above is installed on your machine
+1. Settle Dependencies: Ensure that Java 17 is installed on your machine
 2. Get the Jar File: Download jar file from the latest release and put in a folder
 3. Wake Gopher Up: Use command prompt to navigate to the folder that contains the jar file, and run `java -jar Gopher.jar`